javascript-tutorial/en.javascript.info/6-async/05-async-await/article.md

 Let's take `showAvatar()` example from the chapter <info:promise-chaining> and rewrite it using `async/await`:

-1. First we'll need to replace `.then` calls by `await`.
+1. We'll need to replace `.then` calls by `await`.
-2. And we should make the function `async` for them to work.
+2. Also we should make the function `async` for them to work.

 ```js run
 async function showAvatar() {